Midnight movie: On television

 A quarter-century later, Cassandra Peterson established a persona that was essentially a ditzier, more buxom version of Vampira.
 As Elvira, Mistress of the Dark, Peterson became the most popular host in the arena of the TV midnight movie.
 Starting at L.A.'s KHJ-TV in 1981, Elvira's Movie Macabre was soon being syndicated nationally; Peterson presented mostly cut-rate horror films, interrupted on a regular basis for tongue-in-cheek commentary.
 Some local stations aired the Movie Macabre package in late-night slots.
 Others showed it during prime time on weekend nights; after a break for the local news, another genre film—a literal midnight movie—might follow, resulting in such virtual double bills as Dr. Heckyl & Mr. Hype and The Night Evelyn Came Out of the Grave.

-USA Network launched a midnight movie package in 1989—Up All Night, which showed mainly horror and soft-core sexploitation films, ran until 1998.
+USA Network launched a midnight movie package in 1989—Up All Night, hosted by comedian Gilbert Gottfried—which showed mainly horror and soft-core sexploitation films, ran until 1998.
 In 1993, Buffalo's WKBW-TV began airing a late-night hosted mix of low-budget genre movies, foreign art films and eventually well-known classic films; Off Beat Cinema later became nationally syndicated (currently through Retro Television Network) and, as of 2013, originates from WBBZ-TV.
 In the 2000s, horror-oriented late-night movie programming has disappeared from many broadcast stations, though B pictures, mostly of a melodramatic nature, are still widely used in post–prime time slots.
 The small America One broadcast network distributes the Macabre Theatre movie package hosted by Butch Patrick, known for his portrayal of Eddie Munster on the 1960s show The Munsters.
 In 2006, Turner Classic Movies began featuring cult films in a new late-night programming block, TCM Underground.
 The series ran for over a decade and a half, until it was canceled in February 2023 in a cost-cutting measure by corporate parent Warner Bros.
 Discovery.